-Master the art of responding to negative reviews (Including templates)By Vendasta Marketing
+Master the art of responding to negative reviews (with examples and templates)By Vendasta Marketing

 Online reviews are critical to the success of a local business's reputation, and to providing excellent customer service.
 Over 93% of consumers say online business reviews will impact their purchasing decisions, and that the minimum rating they'll engage with is 3.3 stars (Podium).